 Brussel sprouts.
 It seems that most people either love them or hate them.
 I fall into the “love them” category and, thankfully, my kids do too!
 There are many ways to prepare them, but my absolute favorite way to have them is roasting.

-Roasting brussel sprouts is the perfect way to bring out the most delicious flavor.
-It’s particularly good if you haven’t tried them before or you have and didn’t like them but are willing to give it one more shot.
-I just love roasted brussel sprouts and can’t get enough of them!
+Roasting Brussels sprouts is the perfect way to bring out the most delicious flavor.
+It’s particularly good if you haven’t tried them before or you have and didn’t like them but are willing to give them one more shot.
+I just love roasted brussels sprouts and can’t get enough of them!

 Not only does my family love these Roasted Brussel Sprouts and Sweet Potatoes, but it’s a great hand-off side dish.
 Whenever I have something that I’m making that’s a little more labor intensive or needs more attention during cooking, I like to have easy, hands-off side dishes.

 This is perfect for that.
 Once the veggies are prepped, just roast them until they’re done.
 If you really want to be involved, stir them once during cooking.

 Earthy Brussels sprouts and tender sweet potatoes are perfect when they’re roasted until lightly browned.
 But they need a little more flavor to really make them delicious.
 I added just a little olive oil to keep them from burning.

 Next up was some minced garlic and to top it off, a little ground cumin.
 The garlic adds a very subtle, almost spicy flavor and the cumin really pulls together the starchy sweet potato and robust flavor of the Brussels sprouts.